nklsxn/mqr/docs/index.rst

 ------
 Copyright 2024-2025 Nikolas Crossan and Kevin Otto

-Supported by the University of Melbourne<br>
+| Supported by the University of Melbourne
-Department of Mechanical Engineering
+| Department of Mechanical Engineering